canonical/nrpe_exporter/README.md

 ## Prometheus Configuration

-The NRPE exporter needs to be passed a nrpe server command as a parameter, this can be done with relabelling.
+The NRPE exporter needs to be passed a NRPE server command as a parameter, this can be done with relabelling.

 Example config: